Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 Light problems are sneaky — a plant can look fine for weeks before yellowing.

-How to fix it: first, understand what your specific plant needs.
-High-light plants like the bird of paradise will quickly show yellow leaves if placed in a dim corner — if you have one, my bird of paradise care guide covers its specific light requirements.
-On the other hand, if your space doesn’t get much natural light, consider low-light tolerant plants — English ivy is straightforward and thrives in shadier spots, and a snake plant is about as low-light-tolerant as houseplants get.
-Most tropical houseplants do best with bright, indirect light — near a window but not in direct sun.
+How to fix it: match the spot to the plant.
+High-light plants like the bird of paradise yellow fast in a dim corner, while in a low-light room you’ll do better with shade-tolerant choices — English ivy is straightforward in shadier spots, and a snake plant is about as low-light-tolerant as houseplants get (more options among low-light plants).
+Most tropical houseplants do best in bright, indirect light — near a window but out of harsh direct sun; our light requirements guide covers how to judge it.

 Nutrient deficiency patterns on leaves showing nitrogen, iron and magnesium deficiency